-Known as the brand name Lotrel, Amlodipine Besylate plays an integral part of this powerful calcium channel blocker.
-Lotrel, which is marketed by Novartis, is a combination of amlodipine besylate and benazepril.
-The patent for this formidable medication expires on December 19, 2017, paving the way for a generic version of this blockbuster drug.
+Known as the brand name Lotrel, the combination of amlodipine besylate and benazepril is a powerful calcium channel blocker.
+The patent for this formidable medication marketed by Novartis expires on December 19, 2017, paving the way for a generic version of this blockbuster drug.
 With roughly one in three U.S. adults suffering from high blood pressure, this amounts to a staggering 68 million people.
 These numbers are expected to steadily rise over the next decade, especially with almost 30 percent of American adults currently diagnosed with prehypertension.

 |Blood Pressure Levels|